Edited by: Stella Shon

 It also earns 2% cash-back on the first $25,000 spent (per anniversary year) on gas stations and dining purchases.
 All other purchases will earn 1% cash-back.

-Like the Freedom cards, when you pair this card with a premium card (that has an annual fee), your cash-back can become up to 5x points per dollar, making this a fantastic card for business owners who like to travel.
+Like the Freedom cards, when you pair this card with a premium Ultimate Rewards card, your cash-back can become up to 5x points, making this a fantastic card for business owners who like to travel.

 If you’re looking for a no-annual-fee Chase business card that can guarantee you’ll earn more than 1% cash-back on every single purchase you make, check out the Ink Business Unlimited card.

 This card earns 1.5% cash-back on all purchases, regardless of category.
-This 1.5% can become 1.5x points per dollar when paired with a premium Ultimate Rewards card.
+This 1.5% can become 1.5x points when paired with a premium Ultimate Rewards card.

-The Ink Business Premier card is Chase’s newest, and most expensive, Ink business credit card and has an annual fee of $195.
+The Ink Business Premier card is Chase’s newest, Ink business credit card.

 The card earns 5% cash-back on purchases made through the Chase travel portal, 2.5% cash-back on purchases of $5,000 or more, and 2% cash-back on all other purchases.
 The card also offers cell phone protection with up to $1,000 in coverage per claim, with a maximum of 3 claims per year and a $100 deductible per claim.